Offshore vs onshore: Advantages and disadvantages

 What is offshoring?

-To expound on what has been mentioned, offshoring is the process of moving some or all business processes overseas.
-Some companies do it for the tax exemption, and some do it to expand their business into another country and territory.
+To expound on what has been mentioned, offshoring is moving some or all business processes overseas.
+Some companies do it for tax exemption, and some do it to expand their business into another country and territory.

 Offshore companies offer varied offshore services.
 It can range from IT services, accounting, and HR functions to marketing, sales, creatives, and contact center services.